Skip to Content

 Prescription Prices in Tijuana

 If the prescription price seems high, you may want to shop around.
-Prices vary quite a bit from pharmacy to pharmacy, I have found.
-While shopping for the malaria prophylaxis doxycycline before my trip to Africa last year, pharmacists quoted me prices as high as $20 for 10 pills.
-I could buy it cheaper in the US.
+Prices can vary a bit from pharmacy to pharmacy.
+While shopping for an antibiotic last year, pharmacists quoted me prices as high as $20 for 10 pills.
+I could buy it cheaper in the U.S. I knew this was high and needed 60 pills so I decided to shop around.
+After visiting a few pharmacies, I found one that was selling it for about half of that price for the same exact product that the other pharmacies were offering.
+It pays to shop around.

 How to Find Lower Priced Pharmacies in Tijuana